rdkcentral/rdk-halif-test-power_manager/docs/pages/powermanager_tests.md

 ### Control Plane Requirements - Test Reset Functionality

+- Raft framework enables the test to resume from the point where it was interrupted due to a reboot.
-- Discuss options to verify that the device as rebooted successfuly.
+- Discuss options to verify that the device as rebooted successfully.
-    - Monitor power usage via control panel
+    - Monitor power usage via control plane
     - Verify that the device has rebooted via connectivity with another device
     - Verify that the reboot as occurred by reconnecting to the device and calling linux `uptime` command